locationtech/geomesa/docs/user/commandline_tools.rst

-        stats-analyze       Analyze statistics on a GeoMesa feature type stats-bounds        View or calculate bounds on attributes in a GeoMesa feature type stats-count         Estimate or calculate feature counts in a GeoMesa feature type stats-enumerate     Enumerate attribute values in a GeoMesa feature type stats-histogram     View or calculate counts of attribute in a GeoMesa feature type, grouped by sorted values removeschema        Remove a schema and associated features from a GeoMesa catalog tableconf           Perform table configuration operations
+        stats-analyze       Analyze statistics on a GeoMesa feature type stats-bounds        View or calculate bounds on attributes in a GeoMesa feature type stats-count         Estimate or calculate feature counts in a GeoMesa feature type stats-top-k         Enumerate the most frequent values in a GeoMesa feature type stats-histogram     View or calculate counts of attribute in a GeoMesa feature type, grouped by sorted values removeschema        Remove a schema and associated features from a GeoMesa catalog tableconf           Perform table configuration operations